akiarie/blog/_posts/2018-07-05-divine-truth.md

 judgement of God.
 Let us urge them to "wake up, and strengthen what remains and is about to die," for their works have "not been found complete in the sight" of God.
 Let us encourage the few names who "have not soiled their garments" that they will walk with the Lord "in white, for they are worthy."
-And doing thus we are assured that the Lord will confess our names before His Father and His angels.
+And doing thus we are assured that the Lord will confess our names before his Father and his angels.
 (Rev 3:2-5)

 # Update (06/07)
 Reading through this article this morning again, it is clear to me that I was impassioned as I wrote